Editor’s Note: Currently working on fixing syntax for Slash Commands in the guide!

 PokeMeow Quickstart Guide

-To play the game either add PokeMeow to your server, or join the PokeMeow official server.
+You can also either add PokeMeow to your own server, or join the PokeMeow official server.
 The official server is very active (for better and worse) and has some FAQ channels with info on PokeMeow as well as official announcements.
 Adding it to your own server, or joining a smaller server with the bot already in it, can be a quieter way to enjoy PokeMeow without the usual Big Discord Server Woes.